gdmoney/reading/algorithms-to-live-by.md

 ### Networking
-- protocol - a shared convention of procedures and expectations
+- **Protocol** - a shared convention of procedures and expectations
 - how do you know when your messages are getting through?
 - **Two Generals Problem**
 - **Exponential Backoff** algorithm - increasing the average delay after every successive failure before trying to transmit again